agoralabs/appmesh-demo-aws/README.md

 ### Step 11 : Create a realm in Keycloak

+> [!NOTE]
+> **realm** : A realm is a space where you manage objects, including users, applications, roles, and groups.
+A user belongs to and logs into a realm.
+One Keycloak deployment can define, store, and manage as many realms as there is space for in the database.

+To create a realm to store our users :

 - cd to **11-kurler-keycloak-realm** folder.
 - Run **apply.sh** script : a Keycloak Realm should be created.